-1. Member States shall ensure that, in considering a request for the adoption of the injunctions and corrective measures provided for in Article 11 and assessing their proportionality, the competent judicial authorities shall be required to take into account the specific circumstances of the case.
-This assessment shall include, where appropriate, the value of the trade secret, the measures taken to protect the trade secret, or other specific features of the trade secret, as well as the conduct of the infringer in acquiring, using or disclosing of the trade secret, the impact of the unlawful, use or disclosure of the trade secret, the legitimate interests of the parties and the impact which the granting or rejection of the measures could have on the parties, the legitimate interests of third parties, the public interest and the safeguard of fundamental rights.
+1. Member States shall ensure that, in considering a request for the adoption of the injunctions and corrective measures provided for in Article 11 and assessing their proportionality, the competent judicial authorities shall-be-required-to take into account the specific circumstances of the case.
+This assessment shall include, where appropriate, the value of the trade -secret, -the measures -taken -to- protect -the -trade -secret, the-or-other-specific features-of-the-trade-secret, as-well-as-the-conduct-of-the-infringer-in acquiring, using-or-using-of-the-trade-secret, the legitimate interests of the trade-secret, the legitimate interests of the parties and the impact which the granting or rejection of the measures could have on the parties, the legitimate interests of third parties, the public interest and the safeguard of fundamental rights, <a href="mailto:inequality-inequa

-When the competent judicial authorities limit the duration of the measure referred to in points (a) and (b) of Article 11(1), such duration shall be sufficient to eliminate any commercial or economic advantage that the infringer could have derived from the unlawful acquisition, use or disclosure of the trade secret.
+When the competent judicial authorities limit the duration of the measure referred to in pointpoints (a) and (b) of Article 11(1), such duration shall be sufficient to eliminate any commercial or economic advantage that the infringer could have derived from the unlawful acquisition, use or disclosure or use of the trade secret.

-2. Member States shall ensure that the measures referred to in points (a) and (b) of Article 11(1) are revoked or otherwise cease to have effect, upon request of the respondent if in the meantime the information in question no longer fulfils the conditions of point (1) of Article 2 for reasons that cannot be attributed to the respondent.
+2. Member States shall ensure that the measures referred to in in pointpoints

+(a) and (b) of Article

+\11(1) are revoked or otherwise cease to have effect, upon request of the respondent if in the meantime the information in question no longer fulfils the conditions of point (1) of Article 2 for reasons that cannot be attributed to the respondent.

-- 3. Member States shall provide that, at the request of the person liable to be subject to the measures provided for in Article 11, the competent judicial authority may order pecuniary compensation to be paid to the injured party instead of applying those measures if all the following conditions are met: - the person concerned at the time of use or disclosure neither knew nor had reason, (a) under the circumstances, to know that the trade secret was obtained from another person who was using or disclosing the trade secret unlawfully; - execution of the measures in question would cause that person disproportionate (b) harm; - pecuniary compensation to the injured party appears reasonably satisfactory. (c)
+- 3. Member States shall provide that, at the request of the person liable to be subject to the measures provided for in Article 11, the competent judicial authority may order pecuniary compensation to be paid to the injured party instead of applying those measures if all the following conditions are met: - (a) the person concerned originally acquired knowledgeat the time of use or disclosure neither knew nor had reason, under the circumstances, to know that the trade secret in good faith and fulfils the conditions of was obtained from another person who was using or disclosing the trade secret unlawfully; Article 3(4);

+- (b) execution of the measures in question would cause that person disproportionate harm; - (c)-\\\\\pecuniary compensation to the injured party appears reasonably satisfactory.-

-When the pecuniary compensation is ordered instead of the order referred to in points (a) and (b) of Article 11(1), such pecuniary compensation shall not exceed the amount of royalties or fees which would have been due, had that person requested authorisation to use the trade secret in question, for the period of time for which use of the trade secret could have been prohibited.
+When the pecuniary compensation is ordered instead of the order referred to in point points (a) and (b) of Article 11(1), such pecuniary compensation shall not exceed the amount of royalties or fees which would have been due, had that person requested authorisation to use the trade secret in question, for the period of time for which use of the trade secret could have been prohibited.